itsbrunodev/itsbrunodev/README.md

 # About Me

-I'm Bruno, a self-taught full-stack developer.
+I'm Bruno, a self-taught full-stack developer based in Hungary.
 I have been building web applications since 2020.
 My primary tools are TypeScript, Node.js, and React.

 I am fluent in English, German, and Hungarian.